WAdama/nas_ab_status/README.md

 ### Prerequisites

+Access to the SQLite database files requires root access so the script has to run with sudo or equivalent rights.

 Be sure you have set correct logon values for SSH in your device.

 I personally use "Login via private key" with an user especially for monitoring which also may use sudo for this script without a password.